-20.8 Logistic Regression
+17.8 Logistic Regression

-Oracle Machine Learning for SQL supports binary logistic regression as a Generalized Linear Model classification algorithm.
+Binary Logistic Regression is the Generalized Linear Model Classification algorithm supported by Oracle Data Mining.
 The algorithm uses the logit link function and the binomial variance function.

-20.8.1 Reference Class
+17.8.1 Reference Class

 You can use the build setting GLMS_REFERENCE_CLASS_NAME to specify the target value to be used as a reference in a binary logistic regression model.
 Probabilities are produced for the other (non-reference) class.
 By default, the algorithm chooses the value with the highest prevalence.
-If there are ties, the attributes are sorted alphanumerically in an ascending order.
+If there are ties, the attributes are sorted alpha-numerically in an ascending order.

-20.8.2 Class Weights
+17.8.2 Class Weights